vidya/digit-factorial-chain/README.md

 # digit-factorial-chain
-Solution to Digit factorial chains  problem (74) at ProjectEuler.net
+Solution to Digit factorial chains  problem (74) at ProjectEuler.net using Python threads.